IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 increases.

-The reaction to reduced throughput must be prompt in order to avoid getting too much data queued in the RTP packet queue(s) in the sender.
+The reaction to reduced throughput must be prompt in order to avoid getting too much data queued in the data unit queue(s) in the sender.
 The media rate is calculated based on the reference window and RTT.
 For the case that multiple streams are enabled, the media rate among the streams is distrubuted according to relative priorities.